CCBDA-UPC/Assignments-2022/README.md

 I would like to thank Prof. Jordi Torres for developing the initial version of these lab sessions and thanks also due to some of his former students for their help proofreading and improving the documentation: Eloy Gil, Dani Cea, Xisco Sastre, Maurici Yagüez and Mauro Gómez.

 ## Course Project
-The course project will be completed in teams of **four students enrolled in the same sub-group**.
+The course project will be completed in teams of **five students enrolled in the same sub-group**.
 Before starting the development, students require the teacher's approval of their course project proposal.

 The student project is meant to allow students to put into practice many concepts that they learn in this subject.
 It is an exercise to help students to consolidate their learning, not a way to obtain a flawlessly working prototype.